-Protections and AccommodationsSexual Harassment, Assault and Violence Prevention
+Protections and AccommodationsSexual Harassment, Assault, and Violence Prevention

-The Students' Bill of Rights offers victims/survivors protections, accommodations and/or amnesty.
-(Individuals may choose to not participate in the options).
+The Students' Bill of Rights offers victims/survivors protections, accommodations, and/or amnesty.
+(Individuals may choose not to participate in the options).

-- When the accused is a student, to have the College issue a "No Contact Order," consistent with college policy and procedure, meaning that continuing to contact the protected individual is a violation of college policy subject to additional conduct charges; if the accused and a protected person observe each other in a public place, it is the responsibility of the accused to leave the area immediately and without directly contacting the protected person.
+- When the accused is a student, to have the College issue a "No Contact Order," consistent with College policy and procedure, meaning that continuing to contact the protected individual is a violation of College policy subject to additional conduct charges; if the accused and a protected person observe each other in a public place, it is the responsibility of the accused to leave the area immediately and without directly contacting the protected person.
 Both the accused/respondent and the reporting individual may request a prompt review of the need for and terms of a No Contact Order, consistent with College policy.
 Parties may submit evidence in support of their request.

-- To have assistance from ESF University Police or other College officials in initiating legal proceedings in family court or civil court, including but not limited to obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order.
+- To have assistance from ESF University Police or other College officials in initiating legal proceedings in family court or civil court, including, but not limited to, obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order.

 - To receive a copy of the Order of Protection or equivalent and have an opportunity to meet or speak with a College official who can explain the order and answer questions about it, including information from the Order about the accused's responsibility to stay away from the protected person(s); that burden does not rest with the protected person(s).

-- To have assistance from ESF University Police in effecting an arrest when an individual violates an Order of Protection or, if outside of New York State, an equivalent protective or restraining order within jurisdiction of ESF University Police or, if outside of jurisdiction to call on and assist local law enforcement in effecting an arrest for violating such an order.
+- To have assistance from ESF University Police in effecting an arrest when an individual violates an Order of Protection or, if outside of New York State, an equivalent protective or restraining order within jurisdiction of ESF University Police or, if outside of jurisdiction, to call on and assist local law enforcement in effecting an arrest for violating such an order.